PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Computer program and input file

 \subsection{Input file}

-Fig. \ref{INPUT_FILE} shows the input file of the program.
+Fig. 2 shows the input file of the program.
 At the bottom of the figure, the namelist of the input variables appearing in the code are shown.
-The lines related to the potentials (lines 12--19) are self-explanatory, whilst some variables in previous lines have already been mentioned in the description of the program.
-We will here describe lines 1--10 only.
+The lines related to the potentials (lines 12--21) are self-explanatory, whilst some variables in previous lines have already been mentioned in the description of the program.
+We will here describe lines 1--11 only.

 The integer variables of the first line allow the user to write details of the dynamical calculations into output files, when they are equal to one.
 FILE1 and FILE2 open output files to write the trajectory of the breakup fragments and the initial projectile-target, respectively.
 The file opened by FILE3 contains details of breakup events, and FILE4 is for plotting the trajectory of the breakup fragments.
+FILE5 opens a file to write the asymptotic angles and energy of the breakup fragments, and FILE6 provides a file for the asymptotic angles of the {\sc icf} products and the surviving breakup fragments.
 Line 2 defines the window of orbital angular momentum of the incident projectile (IMPACTMIN, IMPACTMAX) in units of $\hbar$, and the number of breakup events per partial wave (ISEEDMAX).
 PARTICULAR IMPACT in line 3 is to select a partial wave, whose associated dynamical calculations are written into the file opened by FILE3.
 Line 4 refers to the incident energy of the projectile in MeV (E0).
 Lines 5--6 define the range of initial excitation energy (EXCMIN, EXCMAX) in MeV and relative angular momentum (L12MIN, L12MAX) in units of $\hbar$ for the breakup fragments.
 In line 7, TYPE EXC controls the sampling function for excitation where for TYPE EXC=0 the weighting is uniform, and for TYPE EXC=1 it is exponentially decreasing with a coefficient alfaexc.
-Line 8 defines the centroid (d012) and width (sig012) in fm of the Gaussian that describes the radial probability distribution of projectile ground-state wave function.
+Line 8 defines the centroid (d012) and width (sig012) in fm of the Gaussian function that describes the radial probability distribution of projectile ground-state wave function.
 It is used to sample the initial separation between the breakup fragments.
-The breakup function [see expression (\ref{one}) in Section 2] is given in line 9 by the parameters alpha and beta, being beta=$\ln (A)$.
-Line 10 defines a maximal projectile-target separation for sampling the breakup radius.
+The breakup function [see expression (1) in Refs. \cite{Alexis0,Alexis1}] is given in line 9 by the parameters alpha and beta, being beta=$\ln (A)$.
+Line 10 defines a maximal projectile-target separation for sampling the breakup radius, whilst line 11 allows the user to carry out the time propagation in the {\sc icf} channels, when ICF PROPAG=1.